singnet/dev-portal/products/rfai.md

 ---

-The Request for AI Portal (RFAI) lets users make requests for AI services that they would like to see built and deployed onto the SingularityNET Network.
+The [Request for AI Portal](https://rfai.singularitynet.io/) lets users make requests for AI services that they would like to see built and deployed onto the SingularityNET Network.
 Users can back requests with AGI tokens as a reward for having a service developed.
 The AGI tokens are transferred to the developer who submits a valid solution for the request.
 The RFAI portal fosters the community by enabling users to incentivize developers to publish services.